One record at a time: 43. The Chemical Borthers - Surrender

 The first track is the single "Yebo" which I remember being quite heavily promoted at the time of release to little effect.
 The music is a bit cheesy and sounded dated even when it came out.
 I worked with a Zulu lady once who translated the lyrics for me.
 I forget what the translation was as I was more stuck by her earnest assertion that I had the Zulu spirit within me.
 I still treasure the honour she bestowed upon me; even if she was possibly a bit potty.

 Next up is my favourite track on the album "Catwalk" which has some great guitar work and some stunning samples married to a great orchestral arrangement.
 The only thing that puts me off this track is the fact that JJ had obviously got hold of a Yamaha PSS-780 keyboard around this time and was using the drums (hit hats especially) on this album.
 As the proud owner of the similar 680 model of crappy home keyboard at the time, I felt a little disappointed that these technical pioneers had been reduced to using such equipment.
-If I wanted to hear rubbish drum sounds I could just listened to the rubbish cassettes I was making with the same equipment.
+If I wanted to hear rubbish drum sounds I could just listened to the rubbish cassettes I was making myself.
 "Promenade 1" is a short orchestral track written by Anne that is reminiscent of the pieces on the previous album "In No Sense?
 Nonsense!".
 "Dilemma" is more typical AoN fair that gives way to the excellent "Island".
 This is one of those dreamy soundscapes that The Art Of Noise do so well and you hear regurgitated on TV every now and again.

 Mahlathini and The Mahotella Queens feature on the fist track of side two "Dan Dare".
 I'm not really sure of the significance of the title but I am intrigued by the fact that this track opens the CD but is found in the second half of the programme on the vinyl.
 I have also noticed that the two film soundtrack cover versions on the CD are missing.
 The omission of the disappointing James Bond theme is actually a bonus, but I do miss the "Island" sound-a-like interpretation of "Robinson Crusoe".